-Our Perfect 2 Week Mexico Travel Guide When I first saw pictures of Tulum I was a little confused because it didn’t represent the Mexico I knew (or thought I knew).
+Our Perfect 2 Week Mexico Travel Guide When I first saw pictures of Tulum I was confused that it didn’t represent the Mexico I knew (or thought I knew).
 It turns out the Riviera Maya / Carribean coast has a completely different vibe to the rest of mexico.
-It’s so beautiful and romantic, I’m so happy we decided to come here for part … Continue reading 2 Weeks in Mexico: Tulum, Playa del Carmen, Valladolid
+It’s so beautiful and romantic, I’m so happy we decided to come here for part of our … Continue reading 2 Weeks in Mexico: Tulum, Playa del Carmen, & Valladolid

 I’m very fond of Chiang-Mai.
 It’s often hailed as the cultural capital of Thailand and it’s where backpackers go to bathe elephants, hike waterfalls, do yoga, find themselves etc etc. but actually it’s wholly unpretentious and there’s so much more to it than that.
 There are almost two worlds for foreigners in Chiang Mai: the digital nomads/expat scene, and the backpacker scene.
 Here are my … Continue reading Chiang Mai: 10 Unexpectedly Wonderful Things To Do

 A few days in Dubrovnik with a day-trip to Lokrum Island!

 What to do, what to eat, where to take the best photos.
 Continue reading Dubrovnik & Lokrum Island

 So you want to be a GP?
 That’s good news because the UK needs a lot of GPs (general practitioners).
 The UK application system for General Practice runs nationally, twice a year.
 Each academic year runs from Autumn to the following Autumn, within which there are 2 application cycles.
 Here we’ll break down exactly how to apply for General Practice training in the UK: from … Continue reading How to Apply for General Practice Training (GPST1) in the UK